gracesuhyun/myFlix-client/README.md

 ## myFlix Movie App
 This movie app was created using the MERN tech stack (MongoDB, Express, React, and Node.js).
-Using React, I built the client-side for a movie application called myFlix based on its existing server-side code (REST API and database).
+Using React, I built the client-side for a movie Cancel changesapplication called myFlix based on its existing server-side code (REST API and database).

 <img src="img/myflix-screenshot.PNG" alt="App demonstration">